koko37/mybucks.online-app/README.md

 ## Generate the private key

-This demonstrates how to generate a private key from your password and helps you understand the process.
+This demonstrates how to generate a private key from your `password` and `passcode` and helps you understand the process.

 ```javascript
 import { Buffer } from "buffer";